artsiom-sinitski/Offshore-outsourcing-analysis/README.md

 5. [Author](README.md#author)

 # Introduction
-This project aims to create a simple and cost-conscious solution for collecting, managing and analyzing large datasets, so that data analysts can discover, visualize and present their findings in a short period of time al in one spot.
+This project aims to create a simple and cost-conscious solution for collecting, managing and analyzing large datasets, so that data analysts can discover, visualize and present their findings without much effort.

 I used [GDELT](https://www.gdeltproject.org/data.html) data set as the primary source of data for my data warehouse.